 With all those recognized benefits, it’s not difficult to find a toothpaste product that contains fluoride.
 In addition, many municipal water supplies are fluoridated, the most effective anti-cavity effort on record.
 But fluoridated water isn’t without critics, and the controversy isn’t going away soon.

-Apart from fluoride toothpaste that you can buy anywhere, you may have heard of prescription fluoride toothpaste.
+Besides fluoride toothpaste that you can buy anywhere, you may have heard of prescription fluoride toothpaste.
 It’s a type of toothpaste that contains significantly higher levels of fluoride than the regular ones.
 It also contains other ingredients which are beneficial for your teeth.

 Prescription toothpaste is recommended by the dentist when the patient or user has a higher chance of developing cavities and risk or history of periodontal disease.
 It is also commonly prescribed for those who have sensitive teeth, exposed tooth root surfaces, or chronic dry mouth.